-You wouldn’t think that such simple ingredients could create a soup that would pack such a punch like this one can – and its all thanks to the Poles who brought us delicious Kielbasa (a smoked sausage found in the deli meat aisle.)
-For my South African readers, these are what we have come to know and love as ‘Russians’.
-This recipe is a great example of what we refer to as Dirty Keto.
-Its a low-carb soup (only 10g carbs per hearty bowl)… but the small amount amounts of wheat and soy found in the sausages are considered highly frowned upon with the keto police.
-And they are correct, wheat is inflammatory and the Kielbasa itself is a processed meat.
-BUT …if you are not so strict and you are happy to give this a go on your low-carb / dirty keto journey, you will love the homely, hearty flavours the Kielbasa brings, along with the glorious flavour of smoked paprika.
-(Plus, its fun to be filthy once in a while….)
-If its not substantial enough as a main meal, serve it up with a slice or two of the Quick Chia Keto Bread.
+You wouldn’t think that such simple ingredients could create a soup that would pack such a punch like this one can – and its all thanks to the Poles who brought us delicious Kielbasa (a smoked sausage found in the deli meat aisle; for my South African readers, these are what we have come to know and love as ‘Russians’.)
+This recipe is a great example of what we refer to as Dirty Keto: it’s a low-carb soup (only 10g carbs per hearty bowl), but the small amount of wheat and soy found in the sausages are considered highly frowned upon with the keto police.
+And they are correct: wheat is inflammatory and the Kielbasa itself is a processed meat.
+However, if you are flexible to give this a go on your low-carb journey, you will love the homely, hearty flavours.

 This recipe uses a beautiful, fresh (not cured) shank which you can get from your local butcher.
 (Be sure to ask him to score the fat for you.)
 I slow-cooked it in a casserole (covered with a well-fitting lid) in the oven, along with onions, garlic and stock.
 Afterwards, I made a gravy from the cooked down onions and juices, and cranked the heat up in the oven to puff that skin up for that all-glorious crackling.
 A 1kg /2.2lb / 35oz shank will sufficiently feed 4 people and should be enjoyed with my Keto Creamy Cauliflower Mash, so that the accompanying mustard gravy – which really makes the dish sing – can be mopped up.
 Be sure to check out the Side Dishes option on the site and choose your favourite one to enjoy alongside it.
-The 11g carbs per serving includes only the pork and gravy on this recipe, so while this may seem quite hefty to you, why not save this Sunday roast to break your fast if you are intermittent fasting (IF).

-These little zero carb ‘muffins’ are something of a mini-frittata.
+These little zero carb keto breakfast ‘muffins’ are something of a mini-frittata.
 They are very rich, so one batch could last you a couple of mornings (they store well in the fridge).
 Pop them in the microwave for a quick keto-friendly breakfast.
 Do change up the filling – mushroom, peppers and different cheese all work well.
 If you can’t be bothered with cleaning the muffin tin (eggs are notorious for sticking), use cupcake cases.
 One serving = 2 muffins.